juxt/bolt/README.md

 ## Discussion

-Cylon provides an _integrated system_ of components, rather than requiring developers to roll their own from smaller libraries.
+Bolt provides an _integrated system_ of components, rather than requiring developers to roll their own from smaller libraries.

 Functionality can be customised by interchanging components, providing